Spooky Cheesecloth Ghosts!

 It was my moms.
 She was extremely crafty but died when I was in high school.

-My dad has still kept her hoards of supplies, so everytime I am over at his place,
+My dad has still kept her hoards of supplies, so everytime I am over at his place, I try to lift a few things.
+You know, to help him out.

 You could also just use pipe cleaners or even aluminum foil.

-I am a big advocate for just using what you already have and not using all the
+I am a big advocate for just using what you already have and not using all the "required supplies".

 Just twist some wire and make some phantom like arms.